 Jodi Samuels Shir, Ph.D.
 FL License # PY0005887

 Dr. Shir is a Licensed Psychologist who joined the practice of Child & Family Psychologists as a Clinical Associate/Independent Contractor in 1999.
 Dr. Shir is a graduate of the University of Florida and completed her internship at Nova Southeastern University.
 Since 1991, she has developed a specialization in the treatment of emotional and behavioral problems of children and adolescents.
 She was founder and Chair of the Child and Adolescent Division of the Broward County Psychological Association in 1997.
 She has had extensive experience in dealing with Emotionally Handicapped and Learning Disabled Children, Children with Attention-Deficit/Hyperactivity Disorder, Victims of trauma/abuse, Domestic Violence, Eating Disorders, and Oppositional-Defiant children and adolescents.
 While Dr. Shir has developed her expertise in treating children and adolescents, she also enjoys working with adults and helping couples.
-Dr. Shir also has a strong Forensic background and is a Diplomate of the American Board of Forensic Examiners.
+Dr. Shir also has a strong Forensic background and was a Diplomate of the American Board of Forensic Examiners.
 She has served as an expert witness and is listed on the Broward County Court Projects Roster.
-Additionally, Dr. Shir is a Certified and Court Appointed Family Mediator by the Supreme Court of Florida.
+Additionally, Dr. Shir was a Certified and Court Appointed Family Mediator by the Supreme Court of Florida.
 She specializes in family mediation and related issues.
-Dr. Shir also enjoys teaching and writing and has several published articles in the areas of domestic violence and eating disorders.
-She is currently in the National Register of Health Service Providers in Psychology #44552 and is a member of the American Psychological Association.
+Dr. Shir has also enjoyed teaching and writing and has several published articles in the areas of domestic violence and eating disorders.
+She is currently in the National Register of Health Service Providers in Psychology #44552 and maintains flexible hours to accommodate the needs of her clients.

 Ann Schlachet Garfield, L.C.S.W.
 FL License # SW001461